A loss of safety on the Pine Ridge Reservation

 Lauren Soulek: Did you move to Kyle for safety reasons?

-And Titus told us she has plans to leave the reservation all together.
+And Titus told KELOLAND News she has plans to leave the reservation altogether.

 Doing what they can to stay safe and survive.

-A belief of most people we spoke to on the reservation was that violence stems from drug abuse.
-Wednesday night, we’ll look further into the issue of drugs and alcohol for our fourth story in the ‘Emergency and Hope on Pine Ridge’ series.
+A belief of most people with whom KELOLAND News spoke on the reservation was that violence stems from drug abuse.
+Coming Wednesday night, Lauren and Dan will look further into the issue of drugs and alcohol for their fourth report in the “Emergency & Hope on Pine Ridge” series.